drishangupta/AI_Hackathon_Finder/PROJECT_STORY.md

 - **Corporate Integration**: Enterprise dashboards for talent acquisition teams
 - **Global Expansion**: Multi-language support and regional platform coverage

-**Long-term Vision**: Transform FindAThon Prime into the definitive platform for developer opportunity discovery, expanding beyond hackathons to include conferences, job opportunities, grants, and collaborative projects.
-Our autonomous discovery engine could revolutionize how professionals stay informed about opportunities in any rapidly-evolving field.
+**Long-term Vision**: Transform Hackathon Hunter into the definitive platform for developer opportunity discovery, expanding beyond hackathons to include conferences, job opportunities, grants, and collaborative projects.
+Our deployed autonomous discovery engine is already revolutionizing how professionals stay informed about opportunities.

-The future of opportunity discovery is autonomous, intelligent, and adaptive—and FindAThon Prime is leading the way.
+The future of opportunity discovery is autonomous, intelligent, and adaptive—and Hackathon Hunter is already here, deployed and leading the way.